Ephigenia/mite-cli/README.md

 # Ideas

+- [ ] create some tests where possible
 - [ ] start time entries with command line arguments like `mite new <note> <project> <service>`
 - [ ] mite list `--user-id` for filtering for time entries by specific users
 - [ ] mite list alternative output format, f.e.
 JSON